juener/com.vallete.portfolio.backend-java/README.md

 *The main goal of the project com.vallete.portfolio is to create and turn the code available for intermediate developers, which with some knowledge are in limbo between being a beginner and next-level software developer.
-The concept behind this may be applied in a real application with handling data, security and best practices.*
+The concept behind this may be applied in a real application with handling data, soft security and best practices.*

 *The project contains common use cases with iterations among posts, comments, billings, and partners.*